Genetics and abortion: Terminology

-Genetic abnormalities can be detected at various stages of a pregnancy.
+Genetic abnormalities can be detected at various stages of pregnancy.
 Preimplantation refers to the state of existing or occurring between the fertilization of an ovum and its implementation in the wall of the uterus.
 Preimplantation genetic diagnosis is when one or both parents have a known genetic abnormality and testing is done on an embryo to determine if it also carries the genetic abnormality.
 Preimplantation is an IVF-specific practice.
-IVF, or in vitro fertilisation, is when mature eggs are collected from ovaries and fertilized by sperm in a lab and then transferred to a uterus.
+IVF, or in vitro fertilization, is when mature eggs are collected from ovaries and fertilized by sperm in a lab and then transferred to a uterus.
 Preimplantation genetic testing tests IVF embryos before pregnancy and Preimplantation genetic screening screens non-IVF embryos for aneuploidy.
 Aneuploidy is a chromosome mutation in which the number of chromosomes is abnormal and differs from the usual 46 chromosomes.

 Embryo selection is very similar to preimplantation in which embryos are tested or diagnosed, but embryo selection involves the act of selecting an embryo which does not have any abnormalities to be later implanted into the wall of the uterus to initiate pregnancy.
-Embryo screening prevents implantation of embryos that would be carrying chromosomal abnormalities that are likely to cause a pregnancy to abort.
+Embryo screening prevents the implantation of embryos that would be carrying chromosomal abnormalities that are likely to cause a pregnancy to abort.

 Preimplantation and embryo selection require medical professionals to test chromosomal and genetic defects in the embryo to see if the embryo will be viable when implanted in the uterus.

 There are also methods of prenatal genetic screening that can be employed after conception, regardless of whether IVF was used.
 These types of screenings are classified into two groups: invasive prenatal screening and non-invasive prenatal screening.

 Invasive techniques involve the insertion of a needle or probe into the uterus for sample collection.
 Common invasive tests are amniocentesis, the screening of amniotic fluid from the uterus, and chorionic villus sampling, which involves testing fluid from the chorionic villi lining the uterine wall.
 These procedures pose a higher risk for the mother and child, but are sometimes necessary.

 Non-invasive techniques do not involve puncturing of the uterus, and are much safer for the mother and child.
 Common examples of non-invasive testing are ultrasound and cell-free placental DNA tests, which was developed and implemented in the United States and Western Europe in late 2011.
 For genetic screening, the latter is most commonly used.
 Cell-free placental DNA testing is also known as NIPS or NIPT (non-invasive prenatal screening/testing), and involves testing of maternal blood via venipuncture, where placental blood is present.
 Certain genetic aberrations can be detected through this process, including Down syndrome and other aneuploidies.